 Downtown Hamilton is home to one of Ontario's best art galleries, some beautifully restored heritage buildings and some splashy modern ones, and many independent boutiques and cafes.
 Check them out here.

 Downtown Hamilton often gets a bad rap.
-I live here, and I’m not going to lie to you (see my no-puffery policy on my home page).
-Our core is in the midst of renewal but we still have a long way to go.
+I live here, and I’m not going to lie to you.
+Our core is in the midst of renewal but we still have a way to go.
 You’ll still find sadly neglected buildings and sadly neglected people down here.

 HOWEVER, you’ll ALSO find some great attractions for visitors and locals alike, and some great restaurants.

 The Art Gallery of Hamilton is the top cultural attraction in the city.
 The main building (pictured below) is at 123 King Street West and you can read more about it here.

 The Art Gallery's Design Annex, which is their furniture/art/gift boutique and performance space, is located in a beautifully renovated building on James Street North:

 If you’re coming to Hamilton as a tourist, one of the first spots

 you’ll want to make is the city’s Tourism Office downtown, which is in the Lister Building at 28 James Street

 North (more on James Street below).
 They have brochures about local attractions

 and staff are on hand to answer your questions.
 The building itself is a 1926 gem